Mass Country

 Mass Country (stylized MASS COUNTRY), is the fourth studio album by South African rapper AKA.
-It was released posthumously by Sony and Vth A on 24 February 2023.
-It was preceeded by four singles "Lemons (Lemonade)", "Prada", "Paradise" and "Company", with guest appearances from Nasty C, KDDO, Thato Saul, Khuli Chana, Blxckie, Gyakie, Nadia Nakai, Sjava and others.
+It was released posthumously by Sony Music Entertainment Africa and Vth A on 24 February 2023.
+It was preceded by four singles "Lemons (Lemonade)", "Prada", "Paradise", and "Company", with guest appearances from Nasty C, KDDO, Thato Saul, Khuli Chana, Blxckie, Gyakie, Nadia Nakai, Sjava and others.

-Background
+Background and promotion

-It is the final album recorded by AKA shortly before his murder in February 2023.
+It is the final album recorded by AKA shortly before he was murdered in February 2023.
 The album was promoted on the rapper's official Instagram account hours before his shooting.
-The first few singles received positive reactions from producers like Swizz Beatz and Diplo.
+The album's lead single, "Lemons (Lemonade)", received positive reactions from the likes of American record producers Swizz Beatz and Diplo.
+Spotify honored AKA by displaying a billboard of the album in Times Square, New York.

-Subsequent to the rapper's death, the album went on to top the iTunes charts, peaking at number 1 before it was released.
-AKA worked on Mass Country for two years.
+Sony Music Africa manager, Caroline Morabe, stated that AKA left unreleased music behind and they plan on releasing a special edition of Mass Country.

 Commercial performance

 The album surpassed 10 million streams on Spotify in less than 8 hours, becoming his most streamed album.
+Mass Country was certified Gold by the Recording Industry of South Africa (RiSA) two weeks after its release, and later Platinum.
+Sony Music Africa hosted a private brunch to celebrate the milestone and announced that the posthumous album surpassed 35,404 album-equivalent units, which is equivalent to 40,972,588 streams in South Africa alone.